Changing the Climate on Climate Change

-While such advances are promising, researchers argue, that policymakers have largely ignored the central role of human behavior as a contributor to climate change, and its many solutions.
+Governments around the world have made significant progress in recent years in committing to reducing carbon emissions.
+While such advances are promising, however, that policymakers have largely ignored the central role of human behavior as a contributor to climate change, researchers say.

 “Significant further actions are needed at the federal, state, and local government level, as well as in industry, civic organizations, and individual households,” according to researchers Sander van der Linden (Princeton University), Edward Maibach (George Mason University), and Anthony Leiserowitz (Yale University).

 In a article published in Perspectives on Psychological Science, van der Linden, Maibach, and Leiserowitz draw on extensive research in psychological science to provide five “best practice” insights that provide actionable strategies for improving public policy and decision making on climate change:

 - Make it personal: Focusing on personal experiences by highlighting memories, stories, and metaphors underscores the relevance of climate change to people as individuals.

 - Emphasize the social aspect: Engaging social group norms to capitalize on humans’ strong social orientation can help to spur collective action.

 - Bring it close to home: Emphasizing the immediate impacts of climate change, and potential community-based solutions, helps people think of climate change as an urgent, local issue.

 - Focus on the gains: Framing policy solutions in terms of what can be gained shows that policies aimed at addressing climate change bring real benefits, not just costs.

 - Aim for the heart: Tapping into people’s deeply held motivations encourages them to view tackling climate change as an issue that aligns with their own values.